NoLtour/Uni-notes/(Year 3) Advanced Astronautics/array voltage and current.md

 >> $I_{mp}=$ current per [[solar layout terms|string]]

 Here the $N$ numbers you get out are very unlikely to be integers, so you will need to round:
-- $N_\text{series cells}$- Can be rounded either up or down, choice depends on wide range of factors
+- $N_\text{series cells}$- Can be rounded either up or down, choice depends on wide range of factors.
+Generally if you can round down while keeping in tolerance DO IT since it saves on mass!
 - $N_\text{array strings}$ - Must be rounded up, otherwise there will be insufficient power